-Feeding a sleepy baby can be one of the challenges of breastfeeding.
+Breastfeeding a sleepy baby can be one of the challenges of having a newborn.
 There are many tips and tricks that can help you overcome this challenge.

 Do you have a sleepy baby?
 What has worked for you?
 Share with me and my readers in the comments sections.